Market socialism: Marxism–Leninism

 The phrase market socialism has occasionally been used in reference to any attempt by a Soviet-type planned economy to introduce market elements into its economic system.
 In this sense, market socialism was first attempted during the 1920s in the Soviet Union as the New Economic Policy (NEP) before being abandoned.
-Later, elements of market socialism were introduced in Hungary (where it was nicknamed goulash communism), Czechoslovakia and Yugoslavia (see Titoism) in the 1970s and 1980s.
-The contemporary Economy of Belarus has been described as a market socialist system.
+Later, elements of market socialism were introduced in Hungary (nicknamed goulash communism), Czechoslovakia (sloganized as socialism with a human face), Yugoslavia (known as Titoism) in the 1970s and 1980s.
+The contemporary economy of Belarus has been described as a market socialist system.
 The Soviet Union attempted to introduce a market system with its perestroika reforms under Mikhail Gorbachev.
 During the later stages there was talk within top circles that the Soviet Union should move toward a market-based socialist system.

 Historically, these kinds of market socialist systems attempt to retain state ownership of the commanding heights of the economy such as heavy industry, energy and infrastructure while introducing decentralised decision making and giving local managers more freedom to make decisions and respond to market demands.
 Market socialist systems also allow private ownership and entrepreneurship in the service and other secondary economic sectors.
 The market is allowed to determine prices for consumer goods and agricultural products, and farmers are allowed to sell all or some of their products on the open market and keep some or all of the profit as an incentive to increase and improve production.

 Both the Eastern European and Chinese socialist approaches to market reforms assume that a "market economy" is not necessarily a capitalist market economy, and that a socialist economy is not necessarily a planned economy.
 This view draws support from Karl Marx's observations that markets existed under historical modes of production such as the Roman slave market economy and feudal markets.

+However, a market socialist system in the context of Marxism–Leninism, while not a strict planned economy, in the sense of command economy, can still be characterized by a significant role of economic planning, as in the case of China with its five-year plans.